Kingxukai/linux/Documentation/userspace-api/media/dvb/fe_property_parameters.rst

 DTV_TUNE
 ========

-Interpret the cache of data, build either a traditional frontend tunerequest so we can pass validation in the ``FE_SET_FRONTEND`` ioctl.
+Interpret the woke cache of data, build either a traditional frontend tunerequest so we can pass validation in the woke ``FE_SET_FRONTEND`` ioctl.

 .. _DTV-CLEAR: